adachiu/learning-resources/code.md

 # Unicorn Path #

-This is a collection of resources I'm using to learn how to code.
+A collection of learning resources for Front-end Dev and Design.

 ## Web Design ##